 The following steps illustrate how to navigate the Privacy Hub through the app, though the process is similar on the web:

-Make sure that you are logged into your Amazon account in the Alexa app, open the app, and click on the top left to access the menu.
-Click on Settings at the bottom of the menu list.
+- Ensure that you are logged into your Amazon account in the Alexa app, open the app, and tap on the More tab at the bottom right of the screen.

 You are now in the Alexa Privacy section.
 From here, you can click on various options to make granular changes to your privacy settings: